lvd2/zx-blk-ciph/README.md

 # zx-blk-ciph
 Test framework for Z80 ciphers.

-Currently there are aes128, blowfish and speck ciphers available.
+Currently there are only aes128, blowfish and speck ciphers and keccak hash available.

 This is still a 'proof-of-concept' project, so there are no Z80 decryptors, only *en*cryptors.

-The framework contains some test vectors (key, plaintext, ciphertext) and applies them to the corresponding cipher implementations.
+The framework contains some test vectors (key, plaintext, ciphertext) and applies them to the corresponding cipher or hash implementations.

 The framework uses modified libz80 to count cycles of the simulated Z80 execution.
 The execution ends as soon as `HALT` is executed and the consumed